 Contact a new provider at least two weeks in advance of your move-in date.
-Many utility providers have a 3-5 day turnaround time you should cushion the timing as much as possible so you aren’t without hot water your first week.
+Many utility providers have a 3-5 day turnaround time so you should cushion the timing as much as possible so you aren’t without hot water your first week.

 If you’re moving during the summer, which is peak moving season, the wait to activate services may even be longer.
 Don’t forget to cancel your existing utility services by contacting your current providers and setting up shut off dates, too.

 Officially change your address with the post office.

 First off you’ll need to change your address with the post office, which is accomplished by visiting USPS.com/move, but what about other important government agencies?

 You can use the SSA’s website to change your address online.
 If you receive Social Security disability, survivors, retirement benefits, or Medicare, then you’ll need to do this as soon as possible.
 If you don’t receive any kind of Social Security benefits, then you can change your address in person or by phone- all you need to do is contact the SSA.